 Applying for a GHIC is free of charge on the NHS website.
 Beware of unofficial websites that charge you a fee to apply.

-Do we need school group travel insurance?
+Do we need school trip travel insurance?

 Whether or not you have a GHIC or EHIC, your group will need travel insurance to cover emergency healthcare costs.
 All Voyager School Travel’s European school trips are fully protected by our specialist School Trip Insurance which includes enhanced COVID-19 medical and cancellation cover.

-What about mobile roaming?
+What about mobile roaming in EU countries?

 The guarantee of free roaming throughout the EU ended on 1 January 2021.
 This means that if your operator has reintroduced roaming charges you may now be charged more for using your mobile device in the EU, Switzerland or Iceland.